malayjoshi13/Pehchaan/README.md

 6.3) Wang, Xinyi et al. “A Survey of Face Recognition” --> https://www.semanticscholar.org/paper/A-Survey-of-Face-Recognition-Wang-Peng/80502a95ab1f83e07febf82c552ae12fcecab00a  <br>

 ## End-note
 Thank you for patiently reading till here.
-I am pretty sure just like me, you would have also learnt something new about developing a Streamlit-based application using models hosted on HuggingFace, then dockerizing the application and deploying it to cloud platform.
-Using these learnt concepts, I will push myself to explore more practical deployment techniques, tools and concepts to scale this repo further.
-I encourage you also to do the same!!
+I am pretty sure just like me, you would have also learned something new about developing different types of face detection and recognition models and a practical use case of an auto-labeling tool using these models.
+Using these learned concepts, I will push myself to continue improving this tool.
+I encourage you also to pick the tasks I have stated above to improve this tool!!

 ## Contributing
 You are welcome to contribute to the repository with your PRs.
 In case of query or feedback, please write to me at 13.malayjoshi@gmail.com or https://www.linkedin.com/in/malayjoshi13/.